 The best documentation spawns from a conversation.
-Often the conversation starts around a user story, but tends to continue throughout product development and testing.
-Use comments to keep the conversation as close to your documentation as possible, so nothing is lost whilst you collaborate on documentation.
+Often the conversation starts around a user story, that continues to evolve throughout product development and testing.
+Put Confluence comments to good use to keep the conversation as close to your documentation as possible, so that nothing is lost as you collaborate.

 At the bottom of every Confluence page there is a comments section.
 These page comments are handy for discussing the content on the page in a general sense and to bring other teammates into the conversation.
 Page comments are great when you want to:

 - Comment on the structure of the documentation overall and recommend any large changes

 - Bring in other teammates to review or add to the documentation

 - Discuss the overall content to discover how the team would like to move forward